bcc-code/buk-universal-games/README.md

 ### Accessing Database

 1. Visit: http://localhost:5126/
-2. Log in with: admin@admin.com / password
+2. Log in with: admin@admin.com / password (Note: You may get stuck in a redirect loop on Firefox, use Chrome instead)
 3. Right click "Servers"->Register->Server...
 4. Add following parameters
    1. Name: buk-universal-games